MenosGrante/Rekado/README.md

 * [ELY3M](https://github.com/ELY3M) for contributing in this project.

 ## Donate
-I have created and supporting this application in my free time, so if you want to support me, follow my <a href="https://www.buymeacoffee.com/pavelrekun" target="_blank">"Buy me coffee"</a> link :)
+I have created and supporting this application in my free time, so if you want to support me, you can become my patron at <a href="https://www.patreon.com/bePatron?u=29011893" target="_blank">"Patreon"</a> and get exclusive news and early look at all my apps!